 37151 Introduction to Statistics6cp; Forms of attendance in this subject have changed to enable social distancing and reduce the risks of spreading COVID-19 in our community.
-There may also have been changes to the assessment requirements.
-Consequently, the Subject Outline information for this subject has changed.
-Details of the changes may be published in an Addendum to the Subject Outline which is available through your LMS (Blackboard or Canvas).
+The subject is taught fully online.
+Any changes to this will be announced during the course of the subject.
+Online alternatives will be offered for any on campus activity.

 Anti-requisite(s): 33116 Statistical Design and Analysis AND 33230 Mathematical Modelling 2 AND 33290 Statistics and Mathematics for Science AND 35151 Introduction to Statistics